GalahadXVI/galahadxvi.github.io/src/markdown/mitigating-a-massive-ddos-attack-the-24-hour-aftermath-that-haunted-me.md

 However, in June 2021, everything changed.
 I was awoken around 6 am by a message: 'The game is down.'
 While I had grown accustomed to encountering such issues during my system scaling efforts, this instance felt particularly unsettling.
 Despite employing my usual measures, I found them ineffective in resolving the problem.
 It wasn't long before the unsettling thought of a DDoS attack crossed my mind.

 I logged into CloudFlare to check the statistics.
-As I feared, the API endpoints were inundated with a staggering 1.2 million requests per minute.
+As I feared, some endpoints were inundated with a staggering 1.2 million requests per minute.
 The sheer scale was unfathomable, and it became apparent that the system was ill-prepared to handle such an onslaught.

 Interestingly, the DDoS attack targeted only the `/login` POST endpoint.
 Upon closer inspection of the requests, it became evident that this wasn't an email enumeration attack; rather, the attacker repeatedly sent the same dummy email address, indicating a clear intent to disrupt my game.
 With this understanding, I devised a straightforward strategy: leveraging Cloudflare's DDoS protection.